kill-the-mutants/kill-the-mutants-frontend/docker/README.md

 To push any code or run any test suite, you need to install Docker to your machine.
 Follow instructions to install Docker [here](https://docs.docker.com/installation/).

 *Mac and Windows Users:*
 If you are using Mac OS X or Windows, make sure to run the Docker Quickstart Terminal.
+Your docker machine must have more than 500MB of memory as the JVM we run uses 500MB.
+We found that 1GB of memory and 2 processors worked best.

 All that's left is to build and run your container.
 Make sure you define the following build arguments and environment variables: